ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 ## 8. Joins

-**5).
-JOIN** statement is used to combine data or rows from two or more tables based on a common field between them.
+**JOIN** statement is used to combine data or rows from two or more tables based on a common field between them.

 **Types of Joins**